 Calendar includes 20-week class schedule from September through May.
 Students may enroll for one semester at a time.
-A list of current theory classes to be offered for the 2016-17 school year is forthcoming.
+A list of current theory classes to be offered for the 2018–19 school year is forthcoming.
 Ensembles will be formed based on enrollment.
 The Millsaps College Continuing Education Division offers group music classes in their Community Enrichment Series.
-Please visit the Community Enrichment website to see a full list of group classes.
+Please visit Community Enrichment to see a full list of group classes.

 Cheryl Coker, voice

 BMEd, MM, University of Southern Mississippi; DMA, University of Minnesota

 601.974.1425 | Email: email@example.com

 BM, Gnessin-Institut Moscow; MM, University of Southern Mississippi